telerik/winforms-docs/gridview/hierarchical-grid/binding-to-hierarchical-data.md

               object are set to the existing templates. __ParentColumnNames__ and __ChildColumnNames__ collections are filled with the names of the fields of the corresponding data sources.
 See the topic [Tutorial:
-              Binding to Hierarchical Data]({%slug gridview-hierarchical-grid-tutorial-binding-to-hierarchical-data%}) for step by step instructions.
+              Binding to Hierarchical Data]({%slug winforms/gridview/hierarchical-grid/tutorial:-binding-to-hierarchical-data%}) for step by step instructions.